 The Texas School Coalition is an organization of public school districts, and we reflect the diversity that is Texas.
 We are large, small, and mid-size.
 We are urban, rural, and suburban.
 We are growing, declining, and stable in enrollment.
 Our students and parents reflect the ethnic and economic diversity of all families in Texas.
 They have the same talents and dreams of all Texans.
 We are committed to the success of public education for ALL students in Texas.
 In doing so, we will strive to find common ground with other advocates and supporters of Texas public schools.

 The mission of the Texas School Coalition is to advocate for high standards of learning for every student in Texas; for a balanced partnership of local, state, and federal interests in public schools; for meaningful discretion of local boards over local funds for our public schools; and for investment in public schools as a foundation to our economic prosperity and preservation of our democracy.

-Ensure the funding for public schools remains with public schools
+Keep the funding for public schools with public schools

-Parental involvement is important to student success.
-But public tax dollars must have public accountability and be used in a manner accessible and beneficial to all students in Texas.
-Limited public resources should be used toward innovation and choice within the public school system.
+Public tax dollars must have public accountability-—they must be used in ways that help all Texas public school students.
+Limited public resources should support innovation and choice within the public school system.

 Click to download a PDF document stating theseTXSC Priorities for the 86th Legislative Session